 LEAP States Initiative

 The LEAP States Initiative brings AAC&U and member campuses into intentional work together toward systemic change.
 Through local campus and public policy leadership, the initiative supports public advocacy and curricular renewal for liberal education.
-The initiative builds platforms for campus action and frameworks to advance essential learning outcomes in general education and across institutional operations.
+The initiative builds platforms for campus action and frameworks to advance essential learning outcomes in general education and across institutional sectors.
 Through targeted, system-based work, the initiative fosters cross-campus collaborations to raise levels of inclusion and success for all students.

 The current activities of the LEAP States Initiative are focused on the Quality Collaboratives,

-two- and four-year campus transfer partners working together in eight states to align transfer policy and practice around the authentic assessment of student competencies.
+two- and four-year campus transfer partners working together in nine states to align transfer policy and practice around the authentic assessment of student competencies.
 Campus- and system-level teams in each LEAP State are collaborating over the next three years to test degree frameworks and to develop policy recommendations and assessment tools to serve this goal.

 This project and other ongoing work in California, Wisconsin, and Oregon are built on the groundwork of Give Students a Compass, a 2008-2011 project that connected individual campuses and system offices in those three states to renew general education and to expand practices that lead to success for traditionally underrepresented and underserved students.